The Guaranteed Favorite Toy

 There's also a psychological component.
 When we focus on presents, it actually fuels the fantasy that material things can give us what we need inside.
 But that doesn't work, at least for long.
 So we're always looking for the next "thing" that might do the trick.
 That makes it hard to appreciate what we have.
 And it's what puts kids into a frenzy, so they tear through their presents looking for the next big thing, the answer to their cravings.

 The truth is, your child IS enough and has enough.
 Happiness comes from connection, meaning and contribution, not from things.

 But while saying that in words is important, you also have to LIVE it, or your child doesn't believe it.
 You do that by taking the focus off presents and putting it back on the love between you and your child.
 Since children spell love TIME, make it tangible by coming up with special ways to connect.
-Here are five simple ideas for connection to get you started.
-(Don't feel like you have to do them all -- choose one!)
+Here are four simple ideas to get you started.

 The presents you buy your child will be quickly forgotten.
 Why not gift your child with the best present she'll ever get -- your focused time?
 Instead of feeding the dopamine craving cycle, these gifts give children lasting pleasure, from the anticipation to the loving connection to the savoring afterwards.
 Print out certificates for activities with you and wrap them so your child gets the pleasure of opening a present.

-- Go out to brunch with the parent of your choice.
+- Go on a hike and picnic with the parent of your choice.

 - Dad's best foot massage.